 Craigdarroch Castle was built by a man who made his fortune in the coal industry.
 It’s not really a castle, rather a super tall house with over 39 rooms and 4 floors.
 The castle has a great view of the city from the top tower, by the way!

 Most of the rooms are stagged to look like this did when the house was lived in over a 100 years ago.
 We had a fun time wandering from room to room learning about the history of the building and Victoria.
 Put this on your list of things to do in Victoria BC for Christmas!

-Located at Victoria Public Market, the Chrismas Market is open every Thursday during the holiday season.
+Located at Victoria Public Market, the Chrismas Night Market is open every Thursday during the holiday season.
 Get little holiday shopping done here, drink some craft beer, listen to live music and wander the booths!
 If you miss the Christmas market, head over to the Bay Centre to get some holiday shopping in instead.

 If you’re looking for Christmas stuff for kids, take them ice skating!
 There’s an ice rink at Buchart Gardens that only cost a few dollars to skate at.
 Bundle them up and plan to stay at the gardens a little longer during your trip to the Christmas lights!

 Downtown Victoria gets dressed up for the holidays each year and it’s stunning, but the Parliament and harbor have probably the best Christmas lights in Victoria BC.

 The huge Parliament building is decked out with red, green and white Christmas lights that turn on around dusk and glow all through the evening.
 Many of the boats in the harbor in from of Parliament also string up lights, so it’s super romantic and fun to walk around the harbor at night.
 Christmas in Victoria BC isn’t complete without a stop by the Parliament.